Elao/blog/README.md

 #### Header and thumbnail

-The recommended format for your post's illustrations are:
+The recommended formats for your post's illustrations are:
 - __Header__: `2000 × 600` (at least, but can be larger)
 - __Thumbnail__: `400 × 400`